 Supernova Archaeology: Uncovering the origin of Type Ia supernovae

 Type Ia supernovae result from the thermonuclear explosion of a white dwarf after it has accumulated sufficient mass from some as-yet-uncertain companion star.
 Presently, there are two competing models for how this occurs.
 In the merger scenario, a pair of white dwarfs merge to trigger an explosion.
 Alternatively, in the standard accretion model, a white dwarf accretes matter stably from a red giant or main sequence star.
 In the latter scenario, the white dwarf should be a strong source of X-ray and extreme-UV emission for 0.1 to 1 million years prior to explosion.
 Our team has demonstrated that such powerful ionizing sources would have a considerable impact on their surrounding environment, both on an individual and galactic scale.
 The absence of any such detection has provided critical insight into which progenitor scenarios are possible, marking a significant step forward in solving this longstanding mystery.
-(Woods & Gilfanov, 2013, 2014, 2016; Johansson, Woods, et al., 2014, 2016; Woods, Ghavamian, et al., 2017)
+(Woods & Gilfanov, 2013, 2014, 2016; Johansson, Woods, et al., 2014, 2016; Woods, Ghavamian, et al., 2017, in press)

 Titans of the Early Universe: The most massive stars that ever lived